Sophos Recommendations - Cybersecurity Best Practices

 Sophos list of file extensions that should be blocked.

-In the past, we conducted a test ourselves and exploited exactly that.
+In the past, we conducted a test ourselves and exploited exactly this behavior.
 We sent USB sticks with an HTML file disguised as an application to various companies.
-Many probably thought it was a PDF or Word document, but when they opened the file, they were redirected to a website.
-More details on this experiment: Experiment – Why you shouldn’t have plugged in this USB stick.
+Many people probably thought it was a PDF or Word document, but when they opened the file, they were redirected to a website.
+More details on this experiment: Experiment โ Why you shouldn’t have plugged in this USB stick.

 Despite the ability to identify file extensions, it is essential to train employees accordingly.
 This is the only way to ensure that they are able to effectively identify suspicious files and act cautiously.